Floer theory and reduced cohomology on open manifolds: Symplectic cohomology

 Some applications of local Floer cohomology to embedding and displaceability problems are given in \S \ref{subsecLiouIntro} below.

 We conclude with some comments on the relation of these groups with similar work of others. \begin{enumerate}[wide, labelwidth=!, labelindent=10pt] \item When $M$ is symplectically aspherical and $K$ is the closure of an open set $U$, the groups $SH^*_{[a,b)}(M|K)$ coincide with the corresponding symplectic cohomology groups of $U$ as defined in \cite{CielFloerHofer} using Hamiltonians which are constant at infinity. \item In \cite{Venkatesh2017} the notion of completed symplectic cohomology is introduced and studied for Liouville cobordisms $\mathcal{W}$ inside monotone symplectic manifolds.
 The computations in \cite{Venkatesh2017} show that the local symplectic cohomology groups depend non trivially on $K$.
-The choice of Floer data in \cite{Venkatesh2017} is such that the Floer chain complexes have finite boundary depth.
+The choice of Floer data in \cite{Venkatesh2017} is such that the Floer chain complexes have finite boundary depth (see Remark \ref{remBoundaryDepth}).
 In particular ordinary and reduced Floer cohomology coincide for these Floer data.
-A consequence of Theorem~\ref{tmUniExtFl} is that the invariant of \cite{Venkatesh2017} is the local Floer cohomology as defined here. \item In his as yet unpublished thesis, U. Varolgunes studies an invariant which coincides with local symplectic cohomology as defined here on the common domain of definition.
-He proves numerous results, in particular for the case of invariant sets in integrable systems. \end{enumerate}
+A consequence of Theorem~\ref{tmUniExtFl} is that the invariant of \cite{Venkatesh2017} is the local Floer cohomology as defined here. \item In \cite{Varolgunes2018} an invariant which is closely related to local symplectic cohomology as defined here is studied and is shown to fit into a local to global spectral sequence when the compact sets involved are invariant sets of an involutive system of Hamiltonians. \end{enumerate}